SusanthMK/FemCare-AI/README.md

 # FemCare AI

-AI-powered digital health platform designed to support women in managing **PCOS and menopause** through intelligent tracking, predictive insights, and personalized recommendations.
+AI-powered digital health platform designed to provide **proactive and personalized care** for women managing PCOS and menopause.

 ---